Utesgui/security.txt/README.md

 # security.txt
-Takes an Email-Address (or any other string) and serves it via traefic under /security.txt
+Takes an Email-Address (or any other string) and serves it under /security.txt (RFC 5785) as plain text.